MinnPost/minnpost-styles/README.md

 1. Go into the project directory: `cd minnpost-styles`
 1. Install NodeJS packages: `npm install`
 1. Install Bower components: `bower install`
+1. Install Ruby gems: 'bundle install'
+    * On a Mac you will probably have to do: `sudo bundle install`

 ### Running